laurendudu/airbnb-chrome-extension/README.md

 The issues we encountered when created this model was to provide an accurate model with a very small dataset.
 We had to choose a low value for the test size to have a low loss and provide a good model.
 Another problem we have is that, again, since the dataset is very small, when we predict the price with other values, the result is not that accurate (as you will see when you will test our chrome extension).

 ## The API
+The repository for this project can be found [here](https://github.com/laurendudu/airbnb-api-gcloud).
 ### How Does it Work?

 ### Issues

 ## The Extension